- Home

 Aims and Objectives:

-• To support and promote critical, social scientific and cross-disciplinary health research within UCC.
+- To support and promote critical, social scientific and inter-disciplinary health research within UCC.

-• To combine different research methodologies and expand Irish health research in innovative directions.
+- To bring together diverse research methodologies and expand Irish health research in innovative directions.

-• To highlight the social, economic, philosophical and political dimensions of health and healthcare.
+- To highlight the social, economic, philosophical and political dimensions of health practice and policy, and healthcare provision.

-• To impact on Irish health policy by conducting policy relevant health research.
+- To translate knowledge for Irish and European health policy and practice by conducting policy-relevant health research.

 Cluster Events